 |Loss to Follow-up3||4 (1.6)||10 (4.1)|

-rejection (tBPAR) was defined as histologically confirmed acute rejection with
+defined as histologically confirmed acute rejection with a rejection activity

-a rejection activity index (RAI) ≥ RAI score 3 that received
+index (RAI) greater than or equal to RAI score 3 that received antirejection

-2Includes treated BPAR, graft loss, death or loss to follow-up by Month 12 where loss to follow-up represents patients who did not experience treated BPAR, graft loss or death and whose last contact date is prior to 12 month visit
+2Loss to follow-up (for treated BPAR, graft loss, death or loss to follow-up) represents patients who did not experience treated BPAR, graft loss or death and whose last contact date is prior to 12- or 24-month visit.

-3Loss to follow-up (for Graft Loss, Death, or Loss to Follow-up) represents patients who did not experience death or graft loss and whose last contact date is prior to 12 month visit
+3Loss to follow-up (for graft loss, death, or loss to follow-up) represents patients who did not experience death or graft loss and whose last contact date is prior to 12- or 24- month visit.

 |Mean (SD)||80.9 (27.3)||70.3 (23.1)|